AMAZING VEGETARIAN FOOD MADE WITH LOVE

 Feel free to try these recipes at home and if you feel like some time away to be nourished inside and out, then why not book your two-night retreat with us!

-Happy Buddha Retreats is a relaxing and healing sanctuary only 1.5hrs drive out of Sydney and 10 minutes walk to Wentworth Falls train station in the Blue Mountains of NSW.
+Happy Buddha Retreats is a relaxing and healing yoga retreat near Sydney, only 1.5hrs drive out of Sydney and 10 minutes walk to Wentworth Falls train station in the Blue Mountains of NSW.

 50 Railway Parade, Wentworth Falls NSW 2782

 Phone: +61 285406513